Smith & Wesson: Winning During Pandemic And After Spinoff (NASDAQ:SWBI)

 Looking at the numbers from 2019, we can see that sales of handguns are generally higher around March, so we can infer that a small part of the spike could potentially be seasonal.
 However, we see another major spike in June 2020 that does not appear to be as seasonal compared to the year before.

 The firearms industry as a whole in the United States is mature and heavily regulated.
-Over the past five years, the company has grown at an average rate of only 2.3%.
+Over the past five years, the industry has grown at an average rate of only 2.3%.
 In 2019, Americans bought 13.9 million firearms, meaning Smith & Wesson controls a respectable 11% of total U.S. market share in its FY 2020.

 Effects of Pandemic on Business Growth